 In 1992, we completed the 3,000 SF Fire Station 2 for the Coeur d’Alene Fire Department.
 The goal of this original project was to design and construct a low cost, efficient, and functional fire station for the West side of Coeur d’Alene.
 For ease of maintenance, a metal building was selected and the structure was raised on a masonry base to avoid damage to the walls by the vehicles and equipment.

-After several years of use, the city realized the station needed to be enlarged to house eight firemen based off the increasing demands from the growing population of Coeur d’Alene.
-In 2007, we completed a 2,000 square foot addition/remodel which replaced the old sleeping quarters with a kitchen and expanded day room.
+After several years of use, the city realized the station needed to be enlarged to house eight firemen based on the increasing demands from the growing population of Coeur d’Alene.
+In 2007, we completed a 2,000 SF addition/remodel which replaced the old sleeping quarters with a kitchen and expanded day room.
 New sleeping quarters were installed on the second floor above the new training and conference room.
-Another 40×80 foot storage garage and a second training and conference room were also added.
+Another 40 x 80-foot storage garage and a second training and conference room were also added.

 Along with the additions, the Fire Training Facility was installed behind the station.
 Consisting of a five-story steel tower with an attached elevator shaft and two-story burn room with basement, the facility also includes an underground tunnel system where underground rescue scenarios can be practiced, ensuring an effective and reliable emergency response force.